shmugoh/sv-dlp/README.md

 ## **FAQ**
 ## **Is this in a pre-release state?**
 For now, yes.
-Until all services reach a 95% state (except Baidu due to its own branch) and the CLI is considered good by my standards, sv-dlp will stay as a pre-release.
+Until all services reach a 95% state (except Baidu due to its own branch) and the UX is considered good by my standards, sv-dlp will stay as a pre-release.
 ## **Why aren't all my coordinates from .csv downloading?**
 Depending on how close the given coordinates are, it'll download the same panorama ID no matter the difference.
 It's recommended to use .json or .csv with panorama IDs instead.
 ## **Can X Service be added?**